lucasprag/blog/_posts/2024-02-01-underrated-vscode-feature-native-tabs.md

 description:
 ---

-At work, I have to work at many repository-based projects at the same time.
+At work, I often have to make changes to many repository-based projects at the same time.
 They can be multiple back-end projects, multiple front-end projects, documentation, infra as code, etc.

 With so many projects, I used to often struggle with many VSCode windows.